adrianolangaro1/adrianolangaro1/README.md

 ### Hi there 👋

+#Software developer for over 7 years.
+Worked in a lot of cool stuff and several different technologies.

+- 🌱 I’m currently learning Node.js, Vue.js and Flutter
+- 👯 I’m looking to collaborate on cool open-source projects
+- 📫 How to reach me: Just send me an email

 <!--
 **adrianolangaro1/adrianolangaro1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.